jerrywa2/15-466-f26-base3/README.md

-# (TODO: your game's title)
+# Beat Leap

-Author: (TODO: your name)
+Author: Jerry Wang (jerrywa2)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: It is a platformer that takes the combo system for rhythm games and ties it to the mechanic of jumping, where successful combos result in higher jumps.

 Screen Shot: